 - The pattern actually includes three sizes of finished quilts that can be built- a lap quilt, twin size quilt, and a queen-size quilt

 - Customize this quilt with different fabrics and colors for more options

 Getting into quilting can be a great way to use up leftover fabric, fabric scraps, extra fabric, or a great project that lets you purchase those special fabrics you’ve been eying up for ages.
 Quilting is a wonderful hobby.
 If you’re uncertain of where to start, there are tutorials, blogs, and videos online, but many areas also have quilting classes or even quilting clubs.
 Quilting can be a social activity as much as it is about producing a finished blanket at the end.

 There is no right or wrong pattern when it comes to quilting.
 There are many different types of quilts and there are many different patterns.
 You will have to decide which one you like best based on skill level, aesthetic choice, the fabric you want to sew with, the size you need, and the amount of time you have to make the project.
 Choosing colors for a pattern can be really fun, or it can be overwhelming.
 A great way to choose fabrics is to go with what you like or choose colors and prints that match or complement already existing décor.

 Why Buy a Pattern?

 You might think that patterns are a waste of money and time, but that’s not the case at all.
 You may think that you can just look at a pattern and wing it, and while that might be true for some of the easier quilting patterns, for more advanced patterns, it really helps to have a guide to help you cut and shape and size each piece.
-Just guessing not only wastes fabric, it can really make things complicated when it comes to sew the whole quilt together.
-Having premeasured dimensions really does help ensure that the quilt making is an easier process, and also helps to produce a finished product that looks like the pattern.
+Just guessing not only wastes fabric, but it can also really make things complicated when it comes to sewing the whole quilt together.
+Having pre-measured dimensions really does help ensure that quilt making is an easier process, and also helps to produce a finished product that looks like the pattern.